HpT2/Container_OCR/src/readme.md

 Folder model must be placed at the same folder with container_ocr.py

-Bad image processing module, need some improvements.
+Bad image processing in ocr module, need some improvements.